-This is a two-week Palestine from the north to south of the West Bank, starting in the village of Rummaneh near Jenin and ending in Jerusalem, one of the oldest cities in the world.
+This Palestinian journey runs from the north to the south of the country, starting near Jenin and ending in Jerusalem, one of the oldest cities in the world.

 Along the way, you will visit Jericho – described as the ‘city of palm trees’ in the Hebrew Bible.
-Here, you will see the city’s relics from a cable-car perspective, and have time to unwind at your hotel’s swimming pool.
+Here, you will see the city’s relics, as well as have time to unwind at your hotel’s swimming pool.

 |DEPARTURE/RETURN LOCATION||Tel Aviv Ben Gurion International Airport, Israel|